Sequential model confidence sets: Case Studies

 \subsection{Postprocessing of wind gust predictions}

-Currently, weather services use numerical weather prediction (NWP) models for predicting the future state of the atmosphere.
-These NWP models try to quantify the forecast uncertainty using ensemble predictions, where each ensemble member represents a different future scenario.
-However, the resulting ensemble forecasts fail to adequately quantify the forecast uncertainty, as they are subject to systematic biases and dispersion errors.
+Weather services use numerical weather prediction (NWP) models for predicting the future state of the atmosphere.
+These NWP models quantify forecast uncertainty using ensemble predictions, where each ensemble member represents a different future scenario.
+However, such ensemble forecasts are typically subject to systematic biases and dispersion errors.
 Hence, the forecasts ought to be statistically postprocessed to generate accurate and reliable predictions \citep{Gneiting2005a, Vannitsem2018}.

 \citet{schulz2022machine} present a comprehensive comparison of multiple approaches for statistical postprocessing of ensemble forecasts for wind gusts.
-Here, we will build on their case study and compare the different forecasting models for probabilistic wind gust prediction on an extended time period by using SMCSs under the weak hypothesis.
+Here, we will build on their case study and compare the different forecasting models for probabilistic wind gust prediction by using SMCSs under the weak hypothesis.